Middling roads might be beyond Douglas’ reach

 Those include four lanes of Muller Parkway from Monte Vista to Pinenut Road, Heybourne Road from Monterra Drive to Meridian Boulevard, widen Stephanie Way to four lanes from Highway 395 to Santa Barbara Drive, and widen Riverview to four lanes from Highway 395 to Dresslerville Road.

-Those four projects aloe would cost the county $86 million, according to Nilssen.
+Those four projects alone would cost the county $86 million, according to Nilssen.

 That’s money the county doesn’t have and is unlikely to obtain, Nilssen said.